 - Implied by Nikki Roxx, when "Barbie Crusher" and "Bimbo Plant" were settled on for the names of her finishing moves.
 Fans had a tendency to chant "Barbi Doll" at her opponents too, up to and including Hailey Hatred(who often does wear a dress, incidentally) at APW's first ChickFight tournament.

-- After her allusions of grace, infatuation with "The Indy's Most Hated" Amadeus and any friendly tendencies she had left all died, this became a part of Sienna Duvall's gimmick.
+- After her aspirations for grace, infatuation with "The Indy's Most Hated" Amadeus and any friendly tendencies she had left all died, this became a part of Sienna Duvall's gimmick.
 Having encountered one too many "divas" in the business, it became her aim to root them out and beat them until they give it up.

 - This became The Anti Diva Serena Deeb's secondary gimmick in FCW while she was in the Straight Edge Society in WWE.
 She soon enough inspired two successors in Anti Divas Sofia Cortez and Paige. (perhaps because they lacked the primary gimmick, the latter two got huge pops).
 Judging by some of Sweet Nancy's comments, it seems she and Leandra also took on an "anti diva" mindset in EWO (and not to pops).

 - This was turned into a storyline in WWE in 2011 with Beth Phoenix and Natalya's heel turns, the two of them proclaiming they were sick of the models in WWE.
 Interestingly on WWE's part, they kept both sides with a sympathetic point of view; Beth and Natalya wanting to make the division more serious and about wrestling while the likes of Kelly Kelly and Eve Torres trying to prove themselves as wrestlers.